Next trainee intake is TBC. Please check back for updates.

-- Busy periods are from March – April (Pilot Season) Summer (June, July, August), and September to approximately December 22nd
+- Typically busy periods are from March – April (Pilot Season) Summer (June, July, August), and September to approximately December 22nd

 - The film industry is market driven and there may be a waiting period between rotations, sometimes a month or more.